Frequently asked questions

 How can I help?

-You can help by welcoming our Asylum guests with a friendly smile in the passing.
+You can help by welcoming our asylum guests with a friendly smile in the passing.
 You can help by welcoming them, if they attend your church, social group or sports club.

-Where can I find more information relating to UK Government Legislation or Asylum Seekers in general?
+Where can I find more information relating to UK Government Legislation or asylum seekers in general?

 Asylum Accommodation & Support Contract Team (AASC)